rxOred/blog/content/post/analysis/anubis/anubis.md

 variables `displayOriginatingAddress`, `displayMessageBody` is assigned to `createFromPdu.getDisplayOriginatingAddress()` and `createFromPdu.getDisplayMessageBody()` respectively.
 And, `displayMessageBody` is appended to `str2`. in the next line, it starts another service.

-So in summery what this method does is, it retrieves every SMS that has been recieved using the `intent` passed to it by the method that calls it, interate through each and every one of them, parse the SMS to a SmsMessag object using `createFromPdu` method, and start a service passing the originating address and SMS content through the intent after parsing those information.
+So in summery what this method does is, it retrieves every SMS that has been received using the `intent` passed to it by the method that calls it, interate through each and every one of them, parse the SMS to a SmsMessag object using `createFromPdu` method, and start a service passing the originating address and SMS content through the intent after parsing those information.

 Let's take a look at the new service.